-Redd surveys serve as a good, but partially incomplete means of monitoring steelhead spawning escapement.
+Redd or spawning surveys serve as a good, but partially incomplete means of monitoring steelhead spawning escapement.
+For future clarification, I will use the terminology "redd survey" and "spawning survey" interchangeably for the remainder of this report.
 Redd surveys are most appropriate when other means of estimating adult escapement or spawning success are not appropriate or impossible to conduct.
-In the Trinity basin, problems do occur which limit the estimation of winter-run steelhead.
+In the Trinity basin, problems do occur which limit the ability to estimate of winter-run steelhead.
 High flows and the extended length of adult steelhead migration make weir estimates partial at best.
-Several weirs were constructed to estimate winter-run steelhead escapement by the Department in 1989-1992 at Sandy Bar and at Forest Glen on the South Fork of the Trinity River (CDFG, 1990-95).
+Several weirs were constructed to estimate winter-run steelhead escapement by the Department in 1989-1992 at Sandy Bar and at Forest Glen on the South Fork of the

+Trinity River (CDFG, 1990-95).
 Efforts were finally terminated after multiple blow-outs due to high flows.

-Steelhead run size is highly variable from year to year, but the data gathered over the last 40 years in the Trinity basin shows the general trend that steelhead run sizes and natural production are diminishing.
+Steelhead run size is highly variable from year to year, but the data gathered over the last 40 years in the Trinity basin shows the general trend that steelhead run sizes are diminishing.
 This year proves no different, with steelhead returns that are highly variable between creeks, but lower overall.
 Work by D.A.
-LaFaunce in 1964 sets up good base-line numbers for natural production of steelhead in the Trinity basin.
-His survey shows that steelhead natural production was markedly higher in 1964 than in any of the following years.
+La Faunce in 1964 sets up good base-line numbers for natural production of steelhead in the Trinity basin.
+Those surveys show that steelhead adult estimates were markedly higher in 1964 than in any of the following years.